Non-Surgical Blemish removal: From £100

-Non-Surgical Blemish Removal is a very sought after procedure involving the removal of Telangiectasia (red veins), Spider Naevi, Skin Tags, Blood Spots, Seborrhoeic Keratosis, Milia, Hairy Moles and Viral Warts using electrical currents.
-Skin blemishes can be very unsightly and often cause a loss in confidence.
+Non-Surgical Blemish Removal is a very sought after a procedure involving the removal of Telangiectasia (red veins), Spider Naevi, Skin Tags, Blood Spots, Seborrhoeic Keratosis, Milia, Hairy Moles and Viral Warts using electrical currents.
+Skin blemishes can be very unsightly and often cause a loss of confidence.
 However, most can be removed or reduced safely without any scarring using advanced surgical electrolysis.
 Surgical electrolysis uses a tiny needle & electric current to treat the blemish.

 Our clinical practitioner can remove the following skin blemishes from the face and body

 Spider Veins (red veins):

 Commonly found on the face and neck they sit just below the skin surface, often containing a central red spot and reddish extensions which radiate outwards like a spider's web.
 They are common and may be benign, presenting in around 10-15% of healthy adults.

 Made up of clusters of tiny capillaries at the surface of the skin, forming a small round dome.
 They range in color from bright red to purple.
 Initially, they may be only a tenth of a millimeter in diameter and almost flat, appearing as small red dots.
 However, they then usually grow to about one or two millimeters across, and sometimes to a centimeter.

 These are an overgrowth of skin cells.
 Most commonly found in areas that rub such as necklines, underarms and skin folds.
 Skin tags have a loose area of excess skin attached with a stalk and can vary greatly in size from a pinhead to broad bean.